MacroPower/macropower-analytics-panel/README.md

 You can use Telegraf's `http_listener_v2` input to accept data from this plugin.
 An example configuration for this input can be found in the [example](https://github.com/MacroPower/macropower-analytics-panel/tree/master/example) directory.
 This example is by no means perfect, and you will need to customize it to fit your specific use case.

-The only major caveat with this approach is that you can no longer gather session duration, and thus you will need to ensure that the "post end" option is disabled on the Visualization page.
+There are a few caveats with this approach:

+- you can no longer gather session duration
+- due to their structure, custom variables are not forwardable with "flatten" enabled.

 ### Custom